 Data protection statement for alumni and supporters

 At the University of Cambridge, philanthropy has driven impact for more than 800 years.
 Our responsibility as a leading teaching and research university is to serve an increasingly global society.
-Since the University was founded in 1209 the work of Cambridge scholars has had a profound effect upon the world.
+Since the University was founded in 1209, the work of Cambridge scholars has had a profound effect upon the world.
 Cambridge scholars pioneered new interpretations of scripture, identified the building blocks of life, the origins of the universe and the origins of man.
-They invented the computer and the web cam, the rules of football and the jet engine.
-The impact of all of these things ancient and modern continues to resound around the world, just as our current work in clean energy, transport and food security will touch the lives of millions for generations yet to come.
+They invented the computer and the webcam, the rules of football and the jet engine.
+The impact of all of these things, ancient and modern, continues to resound around the world, just as our current work in clean energy, transport and food security will touch the lives of millions for generations yet to come.

 We are committed to protecting your personal information and being transparent about what information we hold.
 The University has a range of data protection policies and procedures, an overview of which can be found here: https://www.information-compliance.admin.cam.ac.uk/data-protection.
 The following statement sets out how the University specifically uses your personal data for fundraising and alumni relations purposes.

-We may hold information relating to you from a number of sources.
+We may hold information relating to you from several sources.
 A significant proportion of the information we hold on alumni is that which you provide to us (for example, you may give us information by filling in forms on the University's website, or by corresponding with us by telephone, email or otherwise).
 If you are a student or studied at Cambridge, some of your personal data is transferred from your student record to the University’s alumni database.

 Most records contain: